robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 --

 ### Claim should avoid just details about the supporting method/techniques
-- .red[Bad claim:] The software uses AES encryption
+- .red[Bad claim:] The system uses AES encryption
 - Uninteresting

 --

 ### The claim should be a reasonable goal
-- .green[Good claim:] “The system is acceptably secure”
+- .green[Good claim:] “The system is acceptably secure against communication lines related threats”

 ---
 # Claims